cancerit/hairpin2/README.md

 - automated regression testing
 - stricter config and params validation, most likely with pydantic, to catch misformatted configs earlier
 - further boundary condition testing
-- improve documentation - describe filters in individual sections, beyond replicating helptext
+- improve documentation - describe flags in individual sections, beyond replicating helptext
 - switch entirely to fstrings from .format()
 - disscussions to be had on multisample VCF support